l7mp/stunner/doc/INSTALL.md

 The simplest way to deploy the full STUNner distro, with the dataplane and the controller automatically installed, is through [Helm](https://helm.sh).
 STUNner configuration parameters are available for customization as [Helm Values](https://helm.sh/docs/chart_template_guide/values_files).
-We recommend deploying STUNner into a separate namespace and we usually name this namespace as `stunner`, in order to isolate it from the rest of the workload.
+We recommend deploying the STUNner dataplane into a separate Kubernetes namespace and we usually name this namespace as `stunner`, in order to isolate it from the rest of the workload.
+The control plane operator can be deployed into any namespace.

 First, register the STUNner repository with Helm.